arcadianlyric/PhasedVariants_AgenticCurator/README.md

 ### Background
 Genomic phasing, the process of determining which genetic variants reside on the same chromosome (haplotype), is critical for unraveling complex genetic scenarios, such as compound heterozygosity or the effects of cis-regulatory variants.
 The foundation of this process lies in generating highly accurate and comprehensive phased data.
 At Complete Genomics, we have developed a robust pipeline [cWGS](https://github.com/Complete-Genomics/DNBSEQ_Complete_WGS/tree/dev), which produces high-fidelity phased VCF files with DeepVariant and HapCUT2.
 However, interpreting the results – detailed gene functions and variant impacts within the phased VCF – often requires significant manual interpretation by skilled variant curators to extract biological and clinical meaning.
 This process is time-consuming, limits throughput, and can vary between curators.
-To automate this interpretation, building on the foundation of high-quality phased data, we have designed an agentic workflow aimed at addressing the above challenges, now enhanced with a RAG-Enhanced LLM Agent.
+To automate this interpretation, building on the foundation of high-quality phased data, we have designed an agentic workflow, enhanced with a RAG-Enhanced LLM Agent.

 ### Keywords
 Agentic, LLM, RAG/Langchain, FAISS, Haplotype Phasing, Gene/Variant Curation, Knowledge Graph, Literature Retrieval/Augmented